When LLM Agents Meet Graph Optimization: An Automated Data Quality Improvement Approach: Preliminaries

-In data-driven analytical systems, graph neural networks (GNNs) are widely used to extract insights from graph-structured data.
-However, real-world graphs often suffer from degradations across textual, structural, and label modalities, leading to unreliable representations and biased analyses.
-Recent research therefore focuses on improving the robustness and reliability of graph-based data analysis under such degraded conditions.
+GNNs are widely used for analyzing graph-structured data, but real-world graphs often suffer from degradations in text, structure, and labels, leading to unreliable analyses.
+Recent work has focused on enhancing GNN robustness by tackling noise, sparsity, and imbalance across these modalities.